McFacts III: Compact binary mergers from AGN disks over an entire synthetic universe: Methods

 \section{Methods}

-In this section, we explore our assumed constraints on AGN host galaxies, and how we enforce those on AGN populations in realistic galaxies, and how we enforce those constraints to study their BBH merger populations with McFacts.
-We explore our predictions for the BBH population of galaxies with $M_* \in [10^9, 10^{13}]$, and explore a realistic sample of galaxies in the Universe.
-We further explore our methods for estimating merger populations through both the intrinsic population ($\mathrm{Mpc}^3\mathrm{yr}^{-1}$) and the predicted LVK BBH population ($\mathrm{yr}^{-1}$).
+In this section, we explore our assumed constraints on AGN host galaxies, and how we enforce those on AGN populations in realistic galaxies, and how we enforce those constraints to study their BBH merger populations with \mcfacts{}.
+We explore our predictions for the BBH population of galaxies with $M_* \in [10^9, 10^{13}]$, and explore a realistic sample of galaxies in a synthetic universe like our own.
+We further explore our methods for estimating merger rates and populations from the AGN channel, first in discrete regions of fixed volume in the synthetic universe (where galaxy populations are relatively constant), and then in a larger volume (out to redshift 2).
+Finally, we predict the LVK BBH detectable population in that larger volume, as well as the contribution of AGN channel BBH mergers to the overall LVK detection rate.